 Binding System #4: Channel System

-Burton’s other mounting system is the channel binding system (now used on most new Burton snowboards).
+Burton’s current mounting system is the channel binding system.
 Bindings are attached to a track insert and then can move along the track (a.k.a. rail or channel) until they are in the desired position and then are screwed in place.

 You can have virtually any stance width you want with this system.
 You can also move the binding up and down width ways so that you can vertically align your bindings on the board.